Are courses offered online or site-based at the OSU campus in Corvallis?

 The GCCUT consists of 18 credits of graduate coursework.
 As tuition can vary depending on the year (and other factors), you may use the tuition information provided by the university to estimate the cost for these credits.
 For those considering pursuing the online Ecampus version of the GCCUT consulting with these tuition comparison tables will be helpful.

-For the Corvallis campus/site-based version of the program I see there are two sections of GRAD 560 and GRAD 561.
+For the Corvallis campus/site-based version of the program I see there are two sections of some courses.
 What is the difference between these?

 What are the electives?
 What courses satisfy elective requirements?